hadley/adv-r/Functions.md

 lapply(1:10, add, 3)
 ```

-But we can get the same effect using the built in `+` function.
+But we can get the same effect using the built-in `+` function.

 ```R
 lapply(1:10, `+`, 3)